Our Story

 Instead of treating waste primarily as a noun (an inevitable byproduct of modern life) what if we thought of it as a verb?
 Something we do through our collective choices, systems, and habits.

 Around the world, human society discards enormous quantities of valuable materials every day.
-Many remain strong, functional, and useful.
+Meanwhile, many remain strong, functional, and useful.
 We throw them away not because they’ve stopped working, but because they no longer serve their original purpose.

-This isn’t just a waste problem.
+Ultimately, this isn’t just a waste problem.
 It’s a design problem that’s rooted in how we think about resources and what we believe they’re worth.
+The problems it causes will continue to mount, until we change how we use resources.

 We recover high-quality materials that would otherwise be discarded and transform them into durable, thoughtfully designed upcycled bags and accessories for everyday life.
-We prioritize quality, by doing things like using a double-layer in products for lasting strength, and where zippers are needed, we always use YKK.
-Through our pursuit of excellence, we further extend the lives of the resources we source.
+We do so in order to help people rethink resource use.
+In production, we prioritize quality, by doing things like using a double-layer in products for lasting strength, and where zippers are needed, we always use YKK.
+Through our pursuit of excellence, we extend the lives of the resources we source.

 Unlike most brands, we don’t order materials from suppliers.
 Instead, we seek out resources that manufacturers and businesses can no longer use.
-We do so to give durable materials a second life while reducing the demand for virgin inputs.
+We do so to demonstrate the value of keeping useful resources out of landfills.

 Our primary current materials include printed polyester offcuts from a banner manufacturer, Thai silk remnants from a bag manufacturer, and neoprene offcuts from a diving suit manufacturer.
 Each source tells its own story.
 Vibrant polyester destined for landfill becomes a Market Bag or Yoga Mat Bag.
 High-performance neoprene that once protected divers now protects your sunglasses.
 Silk remnants that didn’t make it into a Bangkok bag manufacturer’s products become a pouch that’s built to last.